 The Beirut stores that became refugee shelters

-Refugees living in the abandoned mall.
-Photo from videoclip by ADFA.
+Refugees living in an abandoned mall.
+Photo from video clip by ADFA.

 REPORTAGE.
 In Beirut, Christian refugees from Syrian and Iraq have found temporary shelter in stores in what was once part of a suburban mall.
 Living in appalling conditions and below the poverty line, they struggle to survive, writes Nuri Kino from the organization A Demand for Action in this eyewitness account.